Rookout/docs/docs/dotnet-setup.md

 ## Setup

-Start the SDK within your application, by adding the following to your *main* method:
+Start the SDK within your application, by adding the following to your *main* method or your application's entry point:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--C#-->